angular/angular/src/lib/paginator/paginator.md

  3. The tooltip messages on the navigation buttons.

 ### Accessibility
-The `aria-label`s for next page and previous page buttons can be set in `MatPaginatorIntl`.
+The `aria-label`s for next page, previous page, first page and last page buttons can be set in `MatPaginatorIntl`.